hillaryychan/COMP3231/notes/14_Virtual-Memory.md

 Broadly there are two standard page fault types:

 * **illegal address** (protection error) - signals or kills the process
+* **page not resident** - will
+    1. get an empty frame
+    2. load the page
-* **page not resident** - will get an empty frame, loads the page, updates the page (translation) table (enter frame#, set valid bit, etc.), restart the faulting instruction
+    3. update the page (translation) table (enter frame#, set valid bit, etc.)
+    4. restart the faulting instruction

 A page table for resident parts of the address space: